Early Years Foundation Stage at Eltham Church of England Primary School

 With support from the school Special Education Needs Co-ordinator, Local Authority Speech and Language Therapist and Autism Spectrum Disorder outreach service, teachers in the EYFS ensure that any child with additional needs are supported and ensure that all of our children achieve fully.

-What our parents say about us – Parent Questionnaire (Spring 2019).
+What our parents say about us – Parent Questionnaire (Autumn 2021).

 “I think Tapestry is a very helpful and valuable resource for parents to see what our little ones are doing everyday and how happy they are getting involved in their class activities.
 I love to see the learning journey of my daughter in a very real time.”